ca-johnson/handle-buildkite-plugin/readme.md

-# Handle Buildkite Plugin
+# Taskkill Buildkite Plugin

-A Buildkite plugin that allows running sysinternals handle.exe prior to checkout, to ensure no files are locked.
+A Buildkite plugin that allows running sysinternals handle64.exe prior to checkout, to ensure no files in the checkout directory are locked.

 Requires handle64 in the PATH.